viamrobotics/docs/docs/components/input-controller/_index.md

 # SME: James
 ---

-The _input controller_ component represents devices, such as keyboards and mice, elevator button panels, light power switches, joysticks, and gamepads, or, video game controllers.
+If you have a keyboards, mice, elevator button panels, light power switches, joysticks, and gamepads, or, video game controllers with which you want to control a robotic base, use an _input controller_ component.

 This component supports devices like gamepads and joysticks that contain one or more [`Control`s](/appendix/apis/components/input-controller/#control-field) representing the individual axes and buttons on the device.
 To use the controller's inputs, you must [register callback functions](/appendix/apis/components/input-controller/#registercontrolcallback) to the [`Control`s](/appendix/apis/components/input-controller/#control-field) with the [`input` API](/appendix/apis/components/input-controller/).

 The callback functions can then handle the [Events](/appendix/apis/components/input-controller/#getevents) that are sent when the `Control` is activated or moved.
 For example, when a specific button is pushed, the callback function registered to it can move another component, or print a specific output.

+The [base remote control service](/services/base-rc/) implements an input controller as a remote control for a base.

 ## Available models